Lamar Jackson Scooters Around Morgan State, Apprentices At Chick-fil-A

 “Lamar Jackson up at Morgan showing he really for the people,” another fan said.

-Wearing a balaclava and a beanie, Jackson might have been able to wander undetected, but he chose to bring some magic to campus.
+Wearing a balaclava and a beanie, Jackson might have been able to wander undetected, but he chose to bring some magic to campus instead.

 Lamar Jackson up at Morgan showing he really for the people